Vaginal Cancer: Radiation Therapy

 Radiation does not stay in your body after the treatment is done.
 You are not radioactive, so you do not pose a risk to those around you.

 External radiation therapy is done in a hospital or a clinic.
 You go home that day.
 The standard treatment lasts 5 days a week for 5 weeks.
 This type of radiation may come from a machine called a linear accelerator.

 You may also have imaging scans, such as computed tomography (CT) scans.
-These are to help doctors know the exact location of your tumor to better aim the radiation.
-Also at this session, you may have body molds made to help keep you from moving during the treatment.
+These are to help healthcare providers know the exact location of your tumor to better aim the radiation.
+Also at this session, you may have body molds made to put you in the exact same position and help keep you from moving during each treatment.